Updated 11/15 2018

 While Oscar Schmidt is better known for their guitars, they have really put together a winner with the OU57!

-The RU22B is constructed with a full mahogany neck and body, a rosewood fretboard, chrome closed back tuners, and Aquila strings.
+Along with the full mahogany neck and body and rosewood fretboard the RU22B sports chrome closed back geared tuners, and Aquila nygut nylon strings.

 This instrument is part of the Alvarez Regent Series.
 Designed to be a quality instrument in a student’s price range this is the least expensive instrument on our list.
 This uke makes the Baritone size affordable on even a tight budget!

-Don't worry, we wouldn't leave one of the most popular series of Ukuleles currently made off this list.
-The KA and KAA series of ukes from Kala are known for great value.
+Don’t worry, we wouldn’t leave one of the most popular series of Ukuleles currently made off this list.
+The KA, KAB and KAA series of ukes from Kala are known for great value.
+This is the 2nd mahogany baritone ukulele to grace our list as well.

-The bonus to getting your hands on a KAA vs the standard KA is it's a yearly limited production run.
-The KA and MK-B (The Makala version) are nice, the KAA is special.
+The bonus to getting your hands on a KAA vs the standard KA is it’s a yearly limited production run.
+The KA and MKB (The Makala version) are nice, but the KAA is just a bit more special.

-The final selection on our list leans a bit more toward the guitar than the Ukulele.
+The final selection on our list leans a bit more toward the guitar than the Ukulele as it comes equiped with the baritone version of Aquila Nylgut strings (best for tuning DGBE)

-We know that not everyone will agree on our choices, so in the next section we'll talk about the different pieces, parts, and factors that we took into account when making our selections.
+We know that not everyone will agree on our choices, so in the next section we’ll talk about the different pieces, parts, and factors that we took into account when making our selections when putting together this buying guide.

 There are some universally good practices, materials, and quality factors that all ukuleles, and most stringed instruments, share…. these are a few: